kbase/kb_sdk/doc/kb_sdk_edit_module.md

 container type (list, mapping) or a structure.
 In this example we define a string named `contigset_id` and a structure named `FilterContigResults` with two integer fields named `contig_count` and `filtered_contig_count`.

-We can use any defined types as input/output parameters to functions.
-We define functions using the `funcdef` keyword in this syntax:
+You can use any defined types as input/output parameters to functions but it's wise to pass an parameter object.
+This allows additional parameters to be supplied in future implementations without breaking back-comparability.
+Functions are defined using the `funcdef` keyword in this syntax:

-    funcdef method_name([input parameter list]]) returns ([output parameter list]);
+    funcdef method_name(input_parameter_object_type params) returns (output_parameter_object_type output) authentication required;

-Optionally, as we have shown in the example, your method can require authentication by adding that declaration at the end of the method.
-All methods that run in the Narrative will require authentication because they need to interact with a user's workpace).
+All methods that run in the Narrative will require authentication because they need to interact with a user's workspace).
+Your method can require authentication by adding that declaration at the end of the method.

-If you will be loading or saving any data from the workspace, make sure you pass in the *workspace_name* in the input parameters.
+If you will be loading or saving any data from the workspace, make sure you accept a workspace reference in the input parameters(You may have noticed example module KIDL spec uses workspace names.
+This gets the job done but can cause race conditions in rare cases so you are better off using references)

 ```
     typedef structure {
-    	string workspace_name;
+    	string workspace_ref;
     	...
     } <Module>Params;
 ```

-If you will be creating a KBase report, your method should return the report name and reference as shown below:
+If you will be creating a KBase report(and almost certainly will), your method should return the report name and reference in it's output object as shown below:
 ```
     typedef structure {
         string report_name;
         string report_ref;
     } compoundset_results;
 ```

+Additional information on KIDL objects is available in the [workspace documentation](https://ci.kbase.us/services/ws/docs/typedobjects.html#typedobjects)

 [\[Back to top\]](#top)